alodha100/sysops/README.md

   * streaming workloads for cheap
   * Big Data warehouse
 4. Cold (HDD non-bootable) - **sc1**
-  * infrequent access, large volume data
+  * infrequent access, large volume data; File Servers
   * balling on a budget

-GP2 (general purpose) Maths:
-* IOPS proportionally scales up with volume size
+### GP2 (general purpose) - IOPS proportionally scales up with volume size.
+IOPS range 3,000 - 9,999

+#### Maths:
 * have a base 3 IOPS per GB
 * max volume 16.3 GB size
-* 10k max IOPS
+* 10k max IOPS, then you move into io1 tier
-* can burst up to 3,000 IOPS - *Can use credits*
+* can burst up to 3,000 IOPS by using *credits*

-Have 1 GB drive, we get 3 IOPS - *Could burst to 3000 IOPS by using 2997 credits* Have 100 GB drive, we get 300 IOPS - *Could burst to 3000 IOPS by using 2700 credits* Have 500 GB drive, we get 1,500 IOPS - *Could burst to 3000 IOPS by using 1500 credits*
+  * Have 1 GB drive, we get 3 IOPS - *Could burst to 3000 IOPS by using 2997 credits*
+  * Have 100 GB drive, we get 300 IOPS - *Could burst to 3000 IOPS by using 2700 credits*
+  * Have 500 GB drive, we get 1,500 IOPS - *Could burst to 3000 IOPS by using 1500 credits*

-Credits:
+#### Credits:
 * Each volume gets 5.4M
 * This will sustain 30min of max (3k IOPS)
 * Credits are earned when not going over provisioned level